Overstay Penalties and Voluntary Departure in Bahrain

 • Your visa or work permit has expired and you are still in Bahrain.

-• Your employer cancelled your visa without your knowledge and you are now in irregular status.
+• Your employer cancelled your visa without telling you, leaving you in irregular status.

-• You want to leave Bahrain voluntarily and settle any outstanding fines.
+• You want to leave Bahrain voluntarily and settle any outstanding fines before departure.

-• Contact the LMRA as soon as you realise your status has expired — early action reduces fines.
+• Contact the LMRA immediately once you realise your status has lapsed — early action minimises fines and may open a Flexi Permit pathway.

-• If your employer cancelled your visa, file a complaint with the LMRA — you may be eligible for an emergency transfer.
+• If your employer cancelled your visa without notice, file a complaint with the LMRA — you may qualify for an emergency transfer or fine waiver.

-• Arrange your departure documents (exit permit, travel document) through the LMRA or your embassy.
+• Arrange departure documents (exit permit, travel document) through the LMRA, NPRA, or your embassy.

 What should you NOT do?

-• Do not ignore the overstay — fines accumulate daily and the situation only worsens with time.
+• Do not ignore the overstay — fines compound daily and your legal options narrow the longer you wait.

-• Do not attempt to leave Bahrain with an expired visa without settling fines — you may be detained at the airport.
+• Do not attempt to leave Bahrain with an expired visa without settling fines first — you will be detained at the airport.

-• Do not rely on informal promises from your employer to "fix" your status — take action through official channels.
+• Do not rely on informal promises from your former employer to fix your status — take action through the LMRA yourself.

 You came here to know your rights — help someone else know theirs.